Steven Seagal, a US actor and Russian propagandist, says he would “die for Putin” in a new documentary

 AI

-Seagal, a former action star who rose to fame in the 1980s and 90s, fell in love with Russia and Putin when his Hollywood career began to wane.
+Seagal, a former action star who rose to fame in the 1980s and 90s, fell in love with and Putin when his Hollywood career began to wane.
 He has continued to make low-budget direct-to TV films.

 The actor and martial arts expert gained Russian citizenship in 2016 and was then named by Russia’s Foreign Ministry a “Special Rep for Russia-U.S.” Cultural Links, Cultural Heritage and Historical Heritage on a voluntary basis” in 2018.
-He is said to have moved to Moscow in 2021, to avoid fines from the U.S. .
+He is said to have moved to Moscow in 2021, to avoid fines from the U.S. Government.
 Seagal was also accused of sexual assaults by several women.

-Seagal has repeatedly praised Russia ever since the full-scale invasion in began.
+Seagal has repeatedly praised Russia ever since the full-scale invasion in Ukraine began.
 He was also one of few Western “celebrities”, who attended Putin’s fifth term in office, in May 2024.

 Seagal also appears to be speaking to civilians, sharing Kremlin propaganda talking point with a voiceover and translator as he doesn’t appear to speak Russian.
 He also visits Ukrainian POWs, purportedly Azov fighters.